Minsden Chapel: History

 In an interview given in 1930 to Elliott O'Donnell, a well-known contemporary writer on occult matters, Latchmore finally admitted that his 'Minsden Ghost' photograph was a hoax.
 He explained that the picture was the deliberate result of an experiment in the techniques of double exposures, a subject that interested him greatly at the time.
 Although Latchmore refused to disclose the identity of the individual who had posed as the ghostly figure, it seems likely that it was a young man well known for practical jokes, Latchmore's good friend Reginald Hine.
 Hine re-published the photograph in 1929 in his History of Hitchin but never admitted it was a fake nor his own part in it.

 Paranormal investigator Peter Underwood once spent a night there in the late 1940s, during which he claimed to have heard the sound of distant music and to have seen a white glowing cross on one of the walls, which disappeared and then reappeared, although he suggested "it could possibly have been a trick of the moonlight, as a full moon was shining down through the trees at the time".

-The iconic arch of Minsden Chapel finally fell in 2008 due to time and erosion from the elements and by 2012 most of the North facing wall had also disappeared.
+The iconic arch of Minsden Chapel finally fell in 2008 due to time and erosion from the elements, and by 2012 most of the north-facing wall had also disappeared.
 In 2017, it was reported that the Church Commissioners for England, who own the site, were intending to sell it to a "surrounding landowner", sparking fears that the public could lose access to the site.

-Work to repair Minsden Chapel by Historic England started in March 2022 with the intention of stabilising the arch openings of the south wall, to conserve the overall structure and to install hard-capping over the wall head.
+Work to repair Minsden Chapel by Natural England, in partnership with Historic England, started in March 2022 with the intention of stabilising the arch openings of the south wall, to conserve the overall structure, and to install hard-capping over the wall head.